Progress updates

 The Victorian Government recognises that talking to, and deeply listening to victim-survivors, their families, and affected communities is key to implementing these reforms successfully.
 We are committed to ensuring that their voices are heard and that all community members who want to be involved are able to participate in a safe and inclusive way.

-• establishment of a new Restorative Engagement, Information and Support team within the Department of Education to plan and implement a structured, supportive consultation process that will underpin implementation of a number of the reforms arising from the Board of Inquiry’s recommendations.
-This team is responsible for Recommendations 2, 4, and 6, and the ongoing implementation of the Restorative Engagement Program (Recommendation 4) when it is established, and the online hub and telephone line (Recommendation 6).
+- The establishment of a new Restorative Engagement and Support team within the Department of Education to plan and implement a structured, supportive consultation process that will underpin implementation of a number of the reforms arising from the Board of Inquiry’s recommendations.
+This team is responsible for Recommendations 2, 4, and 6, and the ongoing implementation of both the Restorative Engagement Program (Recommendation 4), and the online hub and telephone line (Recommendation 6).

 Provide feedback

-If you have any feedback about what is on this page or if you need more information or support please email the please email the Department of Education’s Restorative Engagement, Information and Support (REIS) team at reis@education.vic.gov.au.
+If you have any feedback about what is on this page or if you need more information or support please email the Department of Education’s Restorative Engagement and Support team at rest@education.vic.gov.au.

 Updated